spaoletti/undude/README.md

 # The Undude

-A variation of the command pattern.
+A little variation of the command pattern.

 ## Description